Trying to buy logs for your log burner or fireplace can be a minefield – how do you know which firewood is best and how much you need?

 Hardwood is better for burning than softwood, as it’s much denser and therefore burns longer and with more heat.

 Popular hardwood species for burning are oak, ash, beech and birch and some people have strong preferences for one against another.
 However, once kiln-dried, most hardwood species produce a very similar amount of energy - around 5.3 kWh/kg, so there’s very little difference in their burn quality.
+There isn't really a species of wood which is 'best' to burn.

 We tested all of the popular hardwood species and found that the thickness of the log and the moisture content are far more important than the species.
 For that reason and to avoid waste, all of our boxes are mixed species hardwood.